jestinbrooks/RogueChat/README.md

 Commands

+\#help : Gives a description of the game and a list of commands

 \#enter \<roomname\> : Moves you to the room you enter

 \#stab \<name\> : Kills the player you enter returning them to the lobby and making them choose a new name